skonfig/base/CODING_STYLE.md

        fi

-   If a compound command follows the combination operator, the compound commands's opening character shall be on the same line, e.g.
+   If a compound command follows the combination operator, the compound command's opening character shall be on the same line, e.g.

        command -v special-command >/dev/null 2>&1 || {
            echo 'special-command not found' >&2